Lynsey de Paul

-Lynsey de Paul (born Lyndsey Monckton Rubin; 11 June 1948 – 1 October 2014) was an English singer-songwriter and producer.
-After initially writing hits for others, she had her own chart hits in the UK and Europe in the 1970s, starting with UK top 10 single "Sugar Me", and became the first British female artist to achieve a number one with a self-written song (in 1972 in Belgium, Spain and The Netherlands).
-She represented the UK in the 1977 Eurovision Song Contest, scoring another chart-topping hit in Switzerland and had a successful career as a two-time Ivor Novello Award-winning composer, record producer, actress and television celebrity.
+Lynsey de Paul (born Lyndsey Monckton Rubin; 11 June 1948 – 1 October 2014) was an English singer-songwriter and record producer.
+After initially writing hits for others, she had her own chart hits in the UK and Europe in the 1970s, starting with UK top 10 single "Sugar Me", and became the first British female artist to achieve a number one with a self-written song (in 1972 in Belgium, Spain and the Netherlands).
+She represented the UK in the 1977 Eurovision Song Contest, finishing in second place and scoring another chart-topping hit in Switzerland, and had a successful career as a songwriter, record producer, actress and television celebrity.

 Early life

 Lyndsey Monckton Rubin was born to Meta (née de Groot) and Herbert Rubin, a property developer.
-They were a Jewish family with a Dutch, Austrian and German background, and had one other child, John (b.1944).
+They were a Jewish family with a Dutch, Austrian and German background, and had one other child, John (b.
+1944).
 She studied classical music with a tutor from the Royal Academy of Music.
 She attended South Hampstead High School followed by Hornsey College of Art, now part of Middlesex University.
-De Paul later claimed that she and her brother suffered physical abuse at the hands of their father.
-In one incident as a student aged 19, de Paul was concussed for two days following a fight with her violent father, prompting her to leave her comfortable family home for a two roomed flat above an Indian restaurant near her College.
+De Paul later said that she and her brother suffered physical abuse at the hands of their father.
+In one incident as a student aged 19, de Paul was concussed for two days following a fight with her violent father, prompting her to leave her comfortable family home for a two roomed flat above an Indian restaurant near her college.

 Career

-Early song writing
+Early songwriting

-Three of de Paul's earliest songs were co-written with Don Gould (formerly a member of The Applejacks) and recorded by Oliver! performer Jack Wild: "Takin' It Easy" and "Bring Yourself Back To Me" from the album Everything's Coming Up Roses, which was released in 1971.
+Three of de Paul's earliest songs were co-written with Don Gould (formerly a member of the Applejacks) and recorded by Oliver! performer Jack Wild: "Takin' It Easy" and "Bring Yourself Back To Me" from the album Everything's Coming Up Roses, which was released in 1971.
 "Bring Yourself Back To Me" was also the B-side to Wild's 1971 US single "(Holy Moses!)
 Everything's Coming Up Roses".
-Another song co-penned by her, this time with Edward Adamberry, called "E.O.I.O.", was recorded by Wild as a track on his 1972 album A Beautiful World, and also released as a single by The Beads as well as an album track "Io...Aio (EEO-EIO)" by the Italian group Domodossola (band) on their album "D...
-Come Domodossola".
+Another song co-penned by her, this time with Edward Adamberry, called "E.O.I.O.", was recorded by Wild as a track on his 1972 album A Beautiful World, and also released as a single by the Beads as well as an album track, "Io...Aio (EEO-EIO)" by the Italian group Domodossola (band) on their album D...
+Come Domodossola.